Shellyspike/Primo/Primo.Office.PowerPoint_en.md

 ### Installation Steps

 1. **Open the Dependency Manager:**
-   - From the main menu of Primo RPA Studio, select `Dependency Management`.
+   - From the main menu of Primo RPA Studio, select `Manage dependecies`.
    - Or right-click on the project panel and select "Dependencies" from the context menu.

 2. In the opened window, go to the **NuGet.org** section and enter **Primo.Office.PowerPoint** in the search bar.